How Much Do Computer Scientists Make?

 What Is a Computer Scientist

-Computer science is a tech area involving the use of computers to solve problems.
+Computer science involves using computers to solve problems.
 In its simplest form, computer science goes through the process of transmitting and transforming information.
 As a computer scientist, your job is to design and create software that addresses fundamental questions in science.

 You’ve already seen the efforts of computer scientists in your everyday life.
-Computer science is what allows your smartphone to run, or keep planes in the sky.
+Computer science is what allows your smartphone to run and keep planes in the sky.
 This is the work that helps medical professionals do a better job and bring automation to various fields.

 As a computer scientist, you may find yourself doing any number of tasks, such as conceptualizing computational problems, creating new products that solve practical problems, working with research teams, studying artificial intelligence, learning robotics, and so much more.